Geology of Ontario

-The geology of Ontario consists of the study of the rock formations in the most populated province of Canada.
-Ontario has some of the oldest rocks on Earth.
-It is made up of ancient Precambrian igneous and metamorphic rock and overlain by younger sedimentary rocks and soils.
+The geology of Ontario is the study of rock formations in the most populated province in Canada- it is home to some of the oldest rock on Earth.
+The geology in Ontario consists of ancient Precambrian igneous and metamorphic rock which sits under younger, sedimentary rocks and soils.

-About 61% of the province is covered by the Canadian Shield.
-The shield can further be divided into three sections or provinces.
-The northwestern parts of the Shield, located roughly north and west of Sudbury, are known as the Superior province is the largest of the three sections, covering about 70% of the Shield portion in Ontario.
+Around 61% of Ontario is covered by the Canadian Shield.
+The shield, as a whole, can further be divided into three sections- these are known as provinces.
+The northwestern parts of the Shield, located north and west of Sudbury, are known as the Superior province.
+This is the largest of the three sections, covering 70% of the Canadian Shield portion in Ontario.
 The Southern province is a narrow region from Sault Ste.
 Marie to Kirkland Lake.
 The South central part is dominated by the Grenville Province but flanked by two basins of Phanerozoic materials.

-World-class mineral deposits can be found here and are mined extensively.
+Abundant mineral deposits are found here and as a result are mined extensively.

 Canadian Shield

 About 61% of Ontario is covered by the Canadian Shield, mostly with Precambrian rock.
 The Canadian Shield spans much of northern Ontario and is subdivided into three main geological provinces; The Superior, Southern and Grenville.